matter-labs/zksync-era/docs/guides/advanced/03_withdrawals.md

-# zkSync deeper dive bridging stuff back (a.k.a withdrawals)
+# ZKsync deeper dive bridging stuff back (a.k.a withdrawals)

 Assuming that you have completed [part 1](01_initialization.md) and [part 2](02_deposits.md) already, we can bridge the tokens back by simply calling the zksync-cli: